-A cutting disorder is one in a complex group of behaviors known as self-harm that involves a deliberate decision to mutilate or hurt oneself.
+A cutting disorder is one in a complex group of behaviors known as self-harm, It involves a deliberate decision to mutilate or hurt oneself.
 Cutting entails making small cuts on body parts such as the wrists, arms, legs, stomach, and chest.
 People who cut themselves usually try to conceal their wounds, thereby cutting in places easily covered by clothing.
 Affecting young people aged 12-24 years old, cutting is the most common of all self-harm methods.

 - Burning